bigchaindb/js-reactor/README.md

 a component requiring its own stylesheet, you'll probably want to structure the built assets in a similar fashion as the pre-built assets.

+##### What about building for node?

+Oh boy.

+At the very least, you should change your webpack configuration to have `target: 'node'` (or even pass back an array of configurations each with their own target and output location).

+If you're not building anything that requires browser-specific APIs, this should be all that you need to do.
+However, if you are and need to have varying builds depending on the target, you're probably going to want to specify what you want to be including by using a root entry point for each target.
+You should set your `package.json`'s `main` field to point to your node entry, and the `browser` field to point to the web entry.

 Good to Know
 ------------